pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd.md

 all code within will be ignored by CPD.

 This approach however, is limited to the locations were `@SuppressWarnings` is accepted.
-It's legacy and the new comment's based approach should be favored.
+It is legacy and the new comment based approach should be favored.

 ```java
 //enable suppression